 Section 3.
 Freedom to Participate in the Political Process

-Despite a constitutional provision giving citizens the ability to choose their government in periodic elections based on universal and equal suffrage, there had been no free and fair elections in the country.
+Despite a constitutional provision giving citizens the ability to choose their government in periodic elections based on universal and equal suffrage, there have been no free and fair elections in the country.
 There was no bona fide political opposition to the president, and alternative candidates came from derivative party structures, such as the state-controlled Union of Industrialists and Entrepreneurs, or were members of individual initiative groups.
 Elections were conducted by secret ballot.
-The constitution declares the country to be a secular democracy in the form of a presidential republic.
-It calls for separation of powers among the branches of government but vests a disproportionate share of power in the presidency.
-The president’s power over the state continued to be nearly absolute.
 According to the OSCE, the election law does not meet OSCE standards.